Supreme Court Update

 (Want a free daily e-mail update?
 If it's in the news, it's in our polls).
 Rasmussen Reports updates are also available on Twitter or Facebook.

-The survey of 1,000 Likely U.S. Voters was conducted on December 26, 2013 by Rasmussen Reports.
-The margin of sampling error is +/- 3 percentage points with a 95% level of confidence.
-Field work for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
+The national telephone survey of 1,000 Likely Voters was conducted by Rasmussen Reports on March 20-21, 2013.
+The margin of sampling error for the survey is +/- 2 percentage points with a 95% level of confidence.
+Fieldwork for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
 See methodology.

-Only 33% believe most judges in their rulings follow the letter of the law.
+Only 33% of voters believe most judges in their rulings follow the letter of the law.

 Additional information from this survey and a full demographic breakdown are available to Platinum Members only.